hilton/hilton.github.com/blog/_posts/2021-03-23-readme-outline.md

 ![GitHub prompt to add a README](github-readme.png){:srcset='github-readme-2x.png 2x'}

-Despite the popularity of using a Markdown README file to provide minimal documentation, software developers typically either don’t know what to include, or leave out important information.
+Despite Markdown README files’ popularity, software developers typically either don’t know what to include, or leave out important information.
 A standard outline solves this.

 {:#outline}
 ## Standard README outline

-I recommend the following standard README outline ([template below](#template)), which includes enough to have better documentation than nearly every GitHub repository.
+I recommend the following README outline ([template below](#template)), which includes enough to have better documentation than nearly every GitHub repository.
-Ten sections seems like a reasonable compromise between documentation length and breadth, as several sections only require one or two sentences.
+Ten sections seems like a reasonable compromise between documentation length and breadth, as several only require one or two sentences.

 1. What it is
 2. Purpose